 By almost every measure, Gretzky is hockey's most dominant scorer and quite possibly its greatest player.
-In all, he holds or shares 61 NHL records, including most career goals (894), most career assists (1,102) and most points (1,850).
+In all, he holds or shares 61 NHL records, including most career goals (894), most career assists (1,963) and most career points (2,857).

 "Not only am I mentally ready to retire, I'm physically ready to retire," he said after his last game.
 "It's hard.
 This is a great game, but it's a hard game.
 I'm ready."

 Not long after hanging up his skates, Gretzky was inducted into the Hockey Hall of Fame.
 In addition, he continued to stay in close contact with the game and the league.

 With Gretzky at the helm as the program's executive director, Canada's men's Olympic hockey team ended its 50-year drought and took home the gold medal at the Salt Lake City Games in 2002.